Kloudless/meeting-scheduler/README.md

 # install dependencies
 yarn install

-# by setting KLOUDLESS_APP_ID, the test page will fill up appId automatically
+# By setting KLOUDLESS_APP_ID, the test page will populate `appId` automatically
 export KLOUDLESS_APP_ID=<your_app_id>
-# Set this if you'd like to specify Kloudless API server URL
+# Set this if you'd like to specify a non-default Kloudless API server URL
 export BASE_URL=<your_kloudless_api_server_url>

 # serve with hot reload at localhost:8080